AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 The Cloud CLI provides commands to deploy code.
 You need SSH and Git access to your project.

-#### Step 1:  Deploy and test the Integration environment
+#### Step 1:  Deploy and test the integration environment

-1. After logging into the project, check out the Integration environment:
+1. After logging into the project, check out the integration environment:

    ```bash
    magento-cloud environment:checkout <environment-ID>
    ```

-1. Synchronize your local Integration environment with the remote environment:
+1. Synchronize your local integration environment with the remote environment:

    ```bash
    magento-cloud environment:synchronize <environment-ID>